What does "standardized parcel mapping" mean?

 - quality of representing parcel boundaries

-- content of a standard extract from the assessing database, and
+- content of a standard extract from the assessing database that is linked to the parcel mapping when using GIS software, and

 - the percentage of assessing records that link to a property parcel and vice-versa.

-All the primary assessing (CAMA) software vendors with customers in Massachusetts have developed a “MassGIS Extract” based on the standard.
+All the primary assessing (CAMA) software vendors with customers in Massachusetts have developed a “MassGIS Extract” that supports the standard.